Why Men Don't Reach Out For Help - And What Changes It

 She starts with the beliefs that society built - the values he is most proud of, the ones he would defend as central to who he is.
 She takes these beliefs and slowly corrupts them to serve her own purposes.

-1. Belief: "Self-reliance is a masculine strength"
+Corrupted Belief 1: "Self-reliance is a masculine strength"

-Self-reliance when you were a child meant being shown how to do something before you did it — having the right tools in your hands, asking advice from people who knew more than you did.
+Self-reliance when you were a child meant being shown how to do something before you did it - having the right tools in your hands, asking advice from people who knew more than you did.
 It was part of figuring things out.
 Your father hands you the nail gun and stands beside you until you can do it on your own.
-That's not weakness.
 That's how competence gets built.

-But your abuser corrupts that belief by removing the external guidance from the equation entirely.
+Your abuser corrupts that belief by removing the external guidance from the equation entirely.

-2. Belief: "Competence is built through effort and is a source of pride"
+Corrupted Belief 2: "Competence is built through effort and is a source of pride"

 As a child, getting something right earned a nod of approval - from your father, your coach, your peers.
 Competence was something you built incrementally, through effort and experience, and the pride that came with it was legitimate.
 It was yours.

-She corrupts this by making competence a standard he can never meet, and then documenting every failure with quiet, patient care.
-The failures themselves are often engineered — responsibilities shifted without announcement, expectations raised after he has already met the previous ones, goalposts moved so consistently that he stops noticing they are moving and starts believing he simply cannot get anything right.
+And then documenting every failure with quiet, patient care.
+The failures themselves are often engineered - responsibilities shifted without announcement, expectations raised after he has already met the previous ones, goalposts moved so consistently that he stops noticing they are moving and starts believing he simply cannot get anything right.

 Each shortfall arrives with her interpretation already attached, delivered not as accusation but as tired, reluctant observation: this is a pattern, this is who you are, I have been patient with it because I love you but the evidence has been there for a long time.
 The man who once took genuine pride in his capability finds himself unable to locate that pride anymore.
 He keeps looking for it and finding instead a lengthening record of falling short.

-3. Belief: "Staying composed under pressure is a strength"
+Corrupted Belief 3: "Staying composed under pressure is a strength"

 Stoicism - the capacity to absorb difficulty without falling apart, to keep functioning when things are hard - is a quality men are raised to be proud of, and rightly so.
 It serves them well across most of life.

-She doesn't attack this quality.
 She exploits it.
 Because he manages.
 Because he keeps functioning, keeps showing up, keeps carrying the weight without naming it to anyone.
-The managing is how he survives inside the relationship, and it is also what makes his suffering invisible — to the people around him, and eventually to himself.
+The managing is how he survives inside the relationship, and it is also what makes his suffering invisible - to the people around him, and eventually to himself.
 Nobody sees what is accumulating because he was built not to show it, and she relies on exactly that.
 The composure that was once genuine strength becomes the mechanism that ensures he suffers alone.

 What she installs